HomeSocial MediaHow Social Media Can Impact What You Buy

 Quick Tip: Implement a “24-hour rule” for purchases discovered on social media.
 Save the item to a wishlist and revisit it after at least a day to determine if the desire persists beyond the initial dopamine hit of discovery.

-Other effective strategies include:
+Other useful tactics include:

 1. Following diverse accounts to prevent algorithm-driven narrowing of options